dalejbarr/aa-powersim/docs/02_mixed-effects.md

 ### Generate a sample of encounters (trials)

 Each trial is an *encounter* between a particular subject and stimulus.
 In this experiment, each subject will see each stimulus.
 Generate a table `trials` that lists the encounters in the experiments.
 Note: each participant encounters each stimulus item once.
-Use the `crossing()` function to create all possible encounters.
+Use the `cross_join()` function to create all possible encounters.

 Now apply this example to generate the table below, where `err` is the residual term, drawn from \(N \sim \left(0, \sigma^2\right)\), where \(\sigma\) is `err_sd`.